|Programme convenor:||Dr Junhong Yang|

 This diploma enables people with specialised skills to develop an understanding of a broader range of subjects involved in modern banking.
 The Diploma in Banking is especially valuable for people holding a professional qualification (including a qualification in accounting, finance, or related professions) who are employed in banks or other financial firms.

 If you have any further questions about the overall programme content and its suitability for you, please email email@example.com.

 Modules and programme structure

-You will study four modules: one core module and three elective modules selected from the list below.
+You will study four modules: two core modules and two elective modules.